Back to Articles

 Lewis Terman and the American Adaptation

-Stanford University psychologist **Lewis Terman** adapted Binet's test for American use, creating the Stanford-Binet Intelligence Scale.
+Stanford psychologist **Lewis Terman** adapted Binet's test for American use, creating the Stanford-Binet Intelligence Scale.
 Key innovations included:

 • Introduction of the **Intelligence Quotient (IQ)** formula:

-• `IQ = (Mental Age / Chronological Age) × 100`
+• `IQ = (Mental Age / Chronological Age) x 100`

 • Standardization for American populations

-• Extended age range testing
+• An expanded age range for testing

-World War I and Mass Testing
+• World War I and Mass Testing

 • **Army Alpha Test** — for literate recruits

-The Wechsler Scales (1939-present)
+The Wechsler Scales (1939 to Today)

 David Wechsler's Contribution